Application, selection & fees

 - Selected Belgian festival managers who work for an organisation that belongs to PC304 can use the sectoral training grant from ‘Sociaal Fonds voor de Podiumkunsten’ to fund part of their participation in the Atelier.
 For more information visit www.podiumkunsten.be or contact Christa Criel at Christa.Criel@podiumkunsten.be

 - Two Festival Managers working in the Arab Region can be considered for support in the framework of the partnership between The Arab Fund for Arts & Culture (AFAC) and The Festival Academy (an initiative of the European Festivals Association) to give more festival managers from the Arab region the chance to participate in the Ateliers for Young Festival Managers.
 Please find here the list of countries that are eligible to apply.
 You need to be a citizen of one of the listed countries or regions but you need not necessarily reside or be employed there to be eligible.
 The applications will be evaluated by an expert from both AFAC and The Festival Academy.
-Selection results will be communicated by mid-May 2019 latest.

 - Greek Festival Managers have the opportunity to receive support from ELEUSIS 2021 European Capital of Culture.
 You can find out more about ELEUSIS 2021 here.
 For more information contact: Angeliki Lampiri Director of Cultural Strategy Eleusis 2021 European Capital of Culture on firstname.lastname@example.org.
 The applications will be evaluated by an expert from both ELEUSIS 2021 and The Festival Academy.
-Selection results will be communicated by mid-May 2019 latest.